COPA-DATA/service-engine-linux-how-to/Service-Engine-on-Docker.md

     [DEFAULT]
     DEFANWENDUNG30=<Project Name>
     ```
-**Pay attention that the folder path is case sensitive in Linux.**
-8. Pull the Service Engine image with the command `docker compose pull`
-9. Start the Service Engine using `docker compose up`
+6. Pull and start the Service Engine using `docker compose up`

 **Congratulations, you are running the Service Engine on Linux using docker.**